pymc-labs/CausalPy/docs/glossary.md

 </div>

 **ANCOVA:** Analysis of covariance is a simple linear model, typically with one continuous predictor (the covariate) and a catgeorical variable (which may correspond to treatment or control group).
-In the context of this package, ANCOVA could be useful in pretest-postdest designs, either with or without random assignment.
+In the context of this package, ANCOVA could be useful in pre-post treatment designs, either with or without random assignment.
+This is similar to the approach of difference in differences, but only applicable with a single pre and post treatment measure.

 **Average treatment effect (ATE):** The average treatement effect across all units.